ipfs-inactive/bifrost-gateway/docs/environment-variables.md

 ### `PROXY_GATEWAY_URL`

 Single URL or a comma separated list of Gateway endpoints that support `?format=block|car|ipns-record` responses.
-Either this variable of `STRN_ORCHESTRATOR_URL` must be set.
+Either this variable or `STRN_ORCHESTRATOR_URL` must be set.

-If you're gateway does not support `?format=ipns-record`, you can use `IPNS_RECORD_GATEWAY` to override the gateway address from which to retrieve IPNS Records from.
+If this gateway does not support `application/vnd.ipfs.ipns-record`, you can use `IPNS_RECORD_GATEWAY` to override the gateway address from which to retrieve IPNS Records from.

 ### `IPNS_RECORD_GATEWAY`

-Single URL or a comma separated list of Gateway endpoints that support `?format=ipns-record`.
+Single URL or a comma separated list of Gateway endpoints that support requests for `application/vnd.ipfs.ipns-record`.
 This is used for IPNS Record routing.
 If not set, the value of `PROXY_GATEWAY_URL` will be used.

 `IPNS_RECORD_GATEWAY` also supports [Routing V1 HTTP API](https://specs.ipfs.tech/routing/http-routing-v1/)
-for IPNS Record routing.
+for IPNS Record routing ([IPIP-379](https://specs.ipfs.tech/ipips/ipip-0379/)).
 To use it, the provided URL must end with `/routing/v1`.

 ## Saturn Backend